-7. Relevant customer benefits
+8. Relevant customer benefits

-- 7.1 For the purposes of this part, a benefit is a relevant customer benefit if - (a) it is a benefit to customers or future customers in the form of - (i) lower prices, higher quality or greater choice of private healthcare services in any market for private healthcare services in the UK (whether or not the market to which the substantial lessening of competition concerned has, or may have, occurred or may occur); or - (ii) greater innovation in relation to such services; and - (b) the CMA believes that - - (i) the benefit has accrued as a result of the creation of the PPU arrangements concerned or may be expected to accrue within a reasonable period as a result of those PPU arrangements; and - (ii) the benefit was, or is, unlikely to accrue without the creation of the relevant PPU arrangements concerned.
+- 8.1 For the purposes of this part, a benefit is a relevant customer benefit if - (a) it is a benefit to customers or future customers in the form of - - (i) lower prices, higher quality or greater choice of private healthcare services in any market for private healthcare services in the UK (whether or not the market to which the substantial lessening of competition concerned has, or may have, occurred or may occur); or - (ii) greater innovation in relation to such services; and - (b) the CMA believes that - (i) the benefit has accrued as a result of the creation of the PPU arrangements concerned or may be expected to accrue within a reasonable period as a result of those PPU arrangements; and - (ii) the benefit was, or is, unlikely to accrue without the creation of the relevant PPU arrangements concerned or a similar lessening of competition.

-8. Remedial action
+9. Remedial action

-8.1 If the CMA decides that the relevant PPU arrangements have resulted, or may be expected to result, in a substantial lessening of competition and that it should take action in accordance with article 5.1(c), it may take remedial action under paragraph 2 of this article to remedy, mitigate or prevent the substantial lessening of competition, or any effect which has resulted from, or may be expected to result from, the substantial lessening of competition.
+9.1 If the CMA decides that the relevant PPU arrangements have resulted, or may be expected to result, in a substantial lessening of competition and that it should take action in accordance with article 7.2 (c), it may take such remedial action under article 9.2 as it considers to be reasonable and practical to remedy, mitigate or prevent the substantial lessening of competition, or any effect which has resulted from, or may be expected to result from, the substantial lessening of competition.

-8.2 Such remedial action shall include:
+9.2 Such remedial action may include:

-- (a) prohibiting the making or performance of the PPU arrangements; - (b) requiring the parties to the PPU arrangements to terminate the arrangements; - (c) requiring the parties to the PPU arrangements to do anything which the CMA considers appropriate to facilitate the provision of the relevant private healthcare services; and - (d) accepting undertakings from such of the parties concerned as it considers to be appropriate to take such action as it considers to be appropriate to remedy, mitigate or prevent the substantial lessening of competition or any adverse effect of the substantial lessening of competition concerned.
+- (a) prohibiting the making or performance of the PPU arrangements; - (b) requiring the parties to the PPU arrangements to terminate the arrangements; - (c) requiring the parties to the PPU arrangements to do anything which the CMA considers appropriate to facilitate the provision of the relevant private healthcare services; and - (d) accepting undertakings from such of the parties concerned as the CMA considers to be appropriate to take such action as it considers to be appropriate to remedy, mitigate or prevent the substantial lessening of competition or any adverse effect of the substantial lessening of competition concerned.

-9. Cancellation
+10. Cancellation

-9.1 The CMA shall cancel its review of any arrangements under article 5 if it considers that the arrangements concerned have been abandoned.
+10.1 The CMA shall cancel its review of any arrangements under article 7 if it considers that the arrangements concerned have been abandoned.

-10. Notices and consultation
+11. Notices and consultation

-- 10.1 The CMA shall, so far as is practicable, when proposing to make a decision on the questions mentioned in article 5.1 in a way which it considers likely to be adverse to the interests of a relevant party, consult that party before making that decision. - 10.2 The CMA shall publish, with its reasons, any decision taken under article 8 (remedial action) or article 9 (cancellation).
+- 11.1 The CMA shall, so far as is practicable, when proposing to make a decision on the questions mentioned in article 7.2 in a way which it considers likely to be adverse to the interests of any relevant party, consult that party before making that decision. - 11.2 The CMA shall publish, with its reasons, any decision taken under article 7 (review), article 9 (remedial action) or article 10 (cancellation).

-11. Exclusion
+12. Exclusion

-11.1 This part does not apply to arrangements to the extent to which they give rise to, or would if pursued give rise to, a relevant merger situation within the meaning of section 23 (relevant merger situations) of the Act.
+12.1 This part does not apply to arrangements to the extent to which they give rise to, or would if pursued give rise to, a relevant merger situation within the meaning of section 23 (relevant merger situations) of the Act.